Hearing Loss in Adults

 There are 2 types of hearing loss: conductive hearing loss and sensorineural hearing loss.
 A person can have hearing loss that is part conductive and part sensorineural.

-A problem in the outer or middle part of the ear may cause a conductive hearing loss.
-This may be caused by a wax blockage, punctured eardrum or an ear infection.
-Certain types of conductive hearing loss can be temporary and often be treated.
+Conductive hearing loss is caused by a problem in the outer or middle part of the ear.
+This may be due to a wax blockage, punctured eardrum or an ear infection.
+Certain types of conductive hearing loss can be temporary and often can be medically or surgically treated.
+Those that cannot be treated medically or surgically may be recommended to wear a hearing aid.

-A problem with the inner part of the ear or hearing nerve may cause a sensorineural hearing loss.
+Sensorineural hearing loss is caused by a problem with the inner part of the ear or hearing nerve.
 This type of hearing loss tends to be progressive and permanent.
 Aging is the number one cause of sensorineural hearing loss.
-It can also be caused by very loud noise, disease, injury or certain medicines.
+It can also be caused by very loud noise, disease, injury or certain medication.
 It can also be congenital.

-Congenital hearing loss can be either conductive, sensorineural, or both, and refers to hearing loss that was present when you were born.
+Congenital hearing loss refers to hearing loss that was present when you were born due to genetics or other factors or conditions.
 It can be hereditary (genetic) or it can be the result of other factors or conditions.
+This hearing loss can be either conductive, sensorineural or both.

 This type of hearing loss is commonly known as sudden deafness.
 It is most often an unexplained, rapid loss of hearing in one or both ears.
-The most common causes are viral or bacterial infections, drugs that harm the sensory cells in the inner ear or autoimmune diseases.
-The most common treatment for sudden sensorineural hearing loss is with corticosteroids.
+The most common causes are viral or bacterial infections, medications that harm the sensory cells in the inner ear, or autoimmune diseases.
+This type of hearing loss is most commonly treated with corticosteroids.

 This type of hearing loss should be considered a medical emergency.
 Anyone who experiences these symptoms should visit a health care provider immediately.